open-resources/physics_bank/content/public/007.Momentum and Impulse/Momentum/Momentum_and_Inertia/Momentum_and_Inertia.md

   params:
     vars:
       title: Momentum and Inertia
-      vehicle: pickup truck
+      vehicle: bus
     part1:
       ans1:
         value: The bee has greater momentum, and also greater inertia.
       ans2:
-        value: The pickup truck has greater momentum, while the bee has greater inertia.
+        value: The bus has greater momentum, while the bee has greater inertia.
       ans3:
-        value: The pickup truck has greater momentum, and also  greater inertia.
+        value: The bus has greater momentum, and also  greater inertia.
       ans4:
-        value: The bee has greater momentum, while the pickup truck has greater inertia.
+        value: The bee has greater momentum, while the bus has greater inertia.
       ans5:
         value: It can’t be determined from this information.
 ---